28shashank/prashantpro.github.io/_posts/2015-11-20-java8-by-example-part1.md

 ---
 layout: post
-title:  "Java 8 quickly - Part 1"
+title:  "Java 8 by example - Part 1"
 date:   2015-11-20 00:05:00
 categories: java
-title_short: Java 8 quickly part 1
+title_short: Java 8 part 1
 comments: true
 author: Prashant Padmanabhan
 ---
 * content
 {:toc}

-This should be helpful for those who already know java and would like to quickly go over what's Java 8 all about in **short**!
+This should be helpful for those who already know java and would like to quickly go over what's Java 8 all about in **short** with some examples!

+For Lambdas you can checkout [part 2]({% post_url 2016-01-18-java8-by-example-part2 %})
 # Introducing class **java.util.StringJoiner**

 From the Java Doc for the class: